microsoft/WhatTheHack/042-SAPOnAzure/Student/00-prereqs.md

 - Every team should have Azure subscription with $650 credit.
 Any team member can share his/her subscription with other members by providing contributor access to other team members.
 - Your subscription should able to access Azure netapp files and ANF cross region replication.
 - Each team also requires access to power platform.
 Atleast one team member should have [M365 E5 subscription](https://go.microsoft.com/fwlink/p/?LinkID=698279)  and add other team members temporarily during the hack.
 Each team member should have licenses Microsoft Power Apps plan 2 Trail, Microsoft power automate free and Microsoft 365 E5 developer.
-- Challenge 1, the Participant will need an authorization to create or have existing Service Principle with the Contributor Role.
+- Challenge 1, the Participant will need an authorization to create or have a Service Principle with the Contributor Role, provided.
 - Challenge 1, please note that this may take up to 4 hours to complete once automation is kicked off.
 - Challenge 2 requires atleast contributor access at subscription level to deploy Azure monitor for SAP solutions.
 - Challenge 6 requires co-administrator access at subscription level to create runas Automation account or create Automation account prior to the Hack.